wglassbrook/Responsive-Debug-CSS/README.md

 Simply drop this code in the bottom of your primary CSS file.

-Icons for each size are also available in the "*device-icons*" directory
+Icons for each size are also available in the *"device-icons"* directory

 ![Alt text](/Responsive_Debug_Screenshot.jpg "Example Screenshot")